myfinance/mfinfra/README.md

 For development install myjenkins and build and deploy all other projects with jenkins Fro Production just install the helm-chart mfbundle

+# create DevClient #

+install a base desktop version of centos with python3. set the ip at the DHCP-Server prepare passwordless communication from ansible host to the dev client: ssh-copy-id root@<your_ip> // public key auf die clients kopieren update the inventory-file with your IP to a development server(devenv) Run ansible-playbook devenv.yml --vault-id prod@~/.vault_prod install intellij and vivaldi manually